LamannaLeonardo/OffLAM/README.md

 ## OffLAM traces
-For every domain and observability degree considered in the paper, the set of traces generated for evaluating OffLAM can be downloaded from this [link](https://drive.google.com/file/d/1kPkH07RR9TJEoMWkwImBYm0irYEj9oLg/view?usp=share_link)
+For every domain and observability degree considered in the paper, the set of traces generated for evaluating OffLAM can be downloaded from this [link](https://drive.google.com/file/d/1kPkH07RR9TJEoMWkwImBYm0irYEj9oLg/view?usp=share_link).
+To reproduce the paper results, download the OffLAM traces, unzip them into the directory "Analysis", and run OffLAM.

 ## License